Disability Events and Public Notices

 - Doors - Are automatic doors available?
 If not, make sure you can prop doors open, or at least make sure there will be volunteers who can help people trying to go through.

 - Wheelchair Accessibility - Be aware of the physical accessibility of the building and specific rooms in which events are held, as well as the accessibility of nearby bathrooms.
 Note the presence/absence and locations of functioning elevators and unobstructed ramps.
 Also observe entrances and exits to the event, reception, and refreshment areas, as well as proximity of bathrooms to these locations.
 Consider also the possibility of extra-wide wheelchairs.

-Submit a coming event - See our guideline on submitting an event, article, or press release to Disabled World.
+- Submitting an event, article, or press release